mdang/ga-lessons/html/LESSON.md

   <li>Item 3</li>
 </ul>
 ```

-> **I Do** Create some nested elements and explain "ancestor", "descendant", "parent", "child", "siblings" elements

 > **I Do** Code indent the previous example to show how much easier it is to read